 In Russian there is a distinction between liudoedstvo, literally 'people' eating', and trupoedstvo, or 'corpse eating'.
 It is a very useful distinction, one which introduces much-needed nuance into a topic stigmatized not only by the party, but also by its enemies, keen to portray cannibalism as a metaphor for the very system itself.
-And as the villagers themselves told and retold stories about body snatchers, cannibals with red eyes or families swapping their children between them before eating them, the whole business was sensationalized to the point where it was placed under a cloud of skepticism.13
+And as the villagers themselves told and retold stories about body snatchers, cannibals with red eyes or families swapping their children between them before eating them, the whole business was sensationalized to the point where it was placed under a cloud of skepticism.13 cadavers.

-But as the cases of Linxia and Qiaotou show, very few people were actually cannibals who killed to eat.
-Most were scavengers, extending their survival techniques to the eating of cadavers.
 How they reached their decision to eat human flesh must surely have varied from one person to the next.
 But as desperate survivors all of them would have witnessed many of the horrors being inflicted on living human beings, from body parts being chopped off to people being buried alive.
 Surely, in the midst of state-sponsored violence, necrophagy was neither the most common nor the most widespread way of degrading a human being.